Simultaneous resolution of singularities in the Nash category: finiteness and effectiveness: Introduction

-Let $N$ be an {\it affine} Nash manifold (i.e. Nash submanifold of affine space $\mathbb{R}^n$) and $J$ be a semialgebraic subset of $\mathbb{R}^s$.
-A mapping $F: N\times J\rightarrow \mathbb{R}^k$ is said to be semialgebraic family of Nash maps if $F$ is semialgebraic and for any $t\in J$ the map $f_t: N \rightarrow \mathbb{R}^k$ defined by $f_t(x)=F(x,t)$ is Nash.
 For $Q\subset J$, we denote $F|_{N\times Q}$ by $F_Q$.
-We say that the family of zero-sets $F_Q^{-1}(0)$ admits a {\it Nash trivial simultaneous resolution} along $Q$ if there exists a desingularization of the {\it Nash set} defined by $F_Q = 0$ which is Nash trivial.
-We say also that the family of zero-sets $F_Q^{-1}(0)$ admits a {\it Blow-Nash trivialization} along $Q$ if there exist a desingularization of the \it{Nash set} \rm defined by $F_Q = 0$ and a Nash triviality upstairs which induces a semialgebraic trivialization of the zero-set $F_Q^{-1}(0)$ (for precise definitions, see Sect.1 ).
-Here are the results we prove in this paper. \begin{teo*}[I] Let $F: N\times J\rightarrow \mathbb{R}^k$ be semialgebraic family of Nash maps from $N$ to $\mathbb{R}^k.$ Then there exists a finite partition $J=J_1\cup ...\cup J_p$ which satisfies the following conditions: \begin{enumerate} \item Each $J_i$ is Nash manifold which is Nash diffeomorphic to an open simplex in some Euclidean space. \item For each $i$, $F_{J_i}^{-1}(0)$ admits a Nash trivial simultaneous resolution along $J_i.$ \end{enumerate} \end{teo*} When for all $t\in J,$ $f_t^{-1}(0)$ has only isolated singularities, the following result holds true. \begin{teo*}[II] Let $F: N\times J\rightarrow \mathbb{R}^k$ be semialgebraic family of Nash maps from $N$ to $\mathbb{R}^k$ such that for all $t\in J,$ $f_t^{-1}(0)$ has only isolated singularities.
-Then there exists a finite partition $J=J_1\cup ...\cup J_p$ which satisfies the following conditions: \begin{enumerate} \item Each $J_i$ is Nash manifold which is Nash diffeomorphic to an open simplex in some Euclidean space. \item For each $i$, $F_{J_i}^{-1}(0)$ admits a Blow-Nash trivialization along $J_i.$ \end{enumerate} \end{teo*} In the setting of Nash germs, these theorems were first proved by Fukui, Koike and Shiota(cf.[FKS], [K1]).
-In this paper, we obtain the same results, but in the global case with $N$ an affine Nash manifold not necessary compact using the techniques of real spectra.
-First, we verify that the desingularization theorem holds true for the category of Nash sets over an arbitrary real closed field, equipped with a sheaf of Nash functions.
-The precise definition of this category needs the use of the real spectrum and of finite sheaves of ideals of Nash functions over this real spectrum (see Sect.2).
-That is, we check that the above category verifies the list of the criteria given by Bierston and Milman (cf. [BM1] p.234) to apply the desingularization Theorem.
-We apply the desingularization Theorem for the fiber of the family at a point of the real spectrum of the parameter space.
+Suppose $F_Q$ is Nash.
+Then we say that the family of zero-sets $F_Q^{-1}(0)$ admits a {\it Nash trivial simultaneous resolution} along $Q$ if there exists a desingularization of the {\it Nash set} defined by $F_Q = 0$ which is Nash trivial.
+We say also that the family of zero-sets $F_Q^{-1}(0)$ admits a {\it Blow-Nash trivialization} along $Q$ if there exist a desingularization of the {\it Nash set} defined by $F_Q = 0$ and a Nash triviality upstairs which induces a semialgebraic trivialization of the zero-set $F_Q^{-1}(0)$ (for precise definitions, see Section 1 ).
+Here are the results we prove in this paper. \begin{teo*}[I] Let $F: N\times J\rightarrow \mathbb{R}^k$ be semialgebraic family of Nash maps from $N$ to $\mathbb{R}^k.$ Then there exists a finite partition $J=J_1\cup ...\cup J_p$ which satisfies the following conditions: \begin{enumerate} \item Each $J_i$ is a Nash manifold which is Nash diffeomorphic to an open simplex in some Euclidean space, and $F_{J_i}$ is Nash. \item For each $i$, $F_{J_i}^{-1}(0)$ admits a Nash trivial simultaneous resolution along $J_i.$ \end{enumerate} \end{teo*} When for all $t\in J,$ $f_t^{-1}(0)$ has only isolated singularities, the following result holds. \begin{teo*}[II] Let $F: N\times J\rightarrow \mathbb{R}^k$ be semialgebraic family of Nash maps from $N$ to $\mathbb{R}^k$ such that for all $t\in J,$ $f_t^{-1}(0)$ has only isolated singularities.
+Then there exists a finite partition $J=J_1\cup ...\cup J_p$ which satisfies the following conditions: \begin{enumerate} \item Each $J_i$ is Nash manifold which is Nash diffeomorphic to an open simplex in some Euclidean space, and $F_{J_i}$ is Nash. \item For each $i$, $F_{J_i}^{-1}(0)$ admits a Blow-Nash trivialization along $J_i.$ \end{enumerate} \end{teo*} In the setting of Nash germs, these theorems were first proved by Fukui, Koike and Shiota (cf.[FKS], [K1]).
+In this paper, we obtain the same results, but in the global case with $N$ an affine Nash manifold not necessarily compact using the techniques of real spectra.
+First, we verify that the Desingularization Theorem holds for the category of Nash sets over an arbitrary real closed field, equipped with a sheaf of Nash functions.
+The precise definition of this category needs the use of the real spectrum and of finite sheaves of ideals of Nash functions over this real spectrum (see Section 2).
+That is, we check that the above category verifies the criteria given by Bierstone and Milman (cf. [BM1] p.234) to apply the Desingularization Theorem.
+We apply the Desingularization Theorem to the fiber of the family at a point of the real spectrum of the parameter space.
 This fiber is defined over a real closed field which is not $\mathbb{R}$ a priori, which explains the need to have a desingularisation valid over any real closed field.
 The finiteness follows from the compactness property of the real spectrum of the parameter space.